 Nobel Prizes and animal research

 For just over a century the Nobel prize has been awarded each year in recognition of the world’s greatest medical advances.
-Of the 105 Nobel Prizes awarded for Physiology or Medicine, 91 were directly dependent on animal research.
-Animal research underpinned the very first Nobel Prize to be awarded for Physiology or Medicine to Emil von Behring in 1901 for developing serum therapy against diphtheria, as it did the most recent awarded in 2014 to John O’Keefe, May-Britt Moser and Edvard Moser for studies of the inner GPS of the brain of a rat.
-(2)
+Of the 108 Nobel Prizes awarded for Physiology or Medicine, 96 were directly dependent on animal research.
+Animal research underpinned the very first Nobel Prize to be awarded for Physiology or Medicine to Emil von Behring in 1901 for developing serum therapy against diphtheria, as it did the most recent awarded in 2016.

 Animal model explained